jianfch/stable-ts/README.md

 ```

 #### Additional Info
-* The "word" timestamps are actually token timestamps.
-Since token:word is not always 1:1 (varies by language), you may need to do some additional processing to get individual word timings.
+* Since the sentence/segment-level timestamps are predicted directly, they are always more accurate and precise than word/token-level timestamps.
-* The timing can still be off sync depending on the model and audio.
+* Although timestamps are chronological, they can still be off sync depending on the model and audio.
-* Haven't done any extensive testing to conclude how to interpret the word timestamps.
-Whether it is beginning/middle/end of the word(token), it's up to you decide how to use the timestamps.
 * The `unstable_word_timestamps` are left in the results, so you can possibly find better way to utilize them.

 ## License